 As the UN Ocean Conference opens in France, a push to turn promises into protection

-NICE, France (AP) — The third United Nations Ocean Conference opens Monday as pressure mounts for nations to turn decades of promises into real protection for the sea.
+NICE, France (AP) — The third U.N.
+Ocean Conference opened Monday as pressure mounts for nations to turn decades of promises into real protection for the sea.

+French President Emmanuel Macron, delivering the keynote address in the host city of Nice, urged countries to move “from words to deeds” in safeguarding the oceans.
+He warned that “the fight for the ocean is at the heart of the years-long battles we’ve been waging — for biodiversity, for climate, for our environment and for our health.”

 Atop this year’s agenda is ratification of the High Seas Treaty.
 Adopted in 2023, the treaty would for the first time allow nations to establish marine protected areas in international waters, which cover nearly two-thirds of the ocean and are largely ungoverned.